 Before writing the thesis, a student must submit a short thesis proposal to the MFA director.
 It is often wise to let a thesis proposal develop from work originally written for a graduate course, but in any case the proposal should result from in-depth consultation with the thesis advisor.
 Students should also consider taking an independent study (ENG 500) under the direction of the proposed thesis director in the term before enrolling for thesis credit.

 The thesis proposal should be 2-3 pages long and should (a) explain clearly the topic of the thesis, (b) describe briefly what prior work the thesis will arise from, (c) explain why the student has chosen to do a thesis, and (d) present a short, tentative outline of deadlines toward completion.

-.
-Only four credit hours of ENG 501 will count toward the Master's degree, and they will count as an elective in the MAWP program.
+After the MFA Program Director approves the thesis proposal, the student may register for four credit hours of ENG 501: Thesis Research by using the Independent Study form.
+Only four credit hours of ENG 501 will count toward the Master's degree, and they will count as an elective in the MFA program.
 Note that the thesis must be completed and approved in order for the ENG 501 credits to count toward the Master's degree.

 Completing the Thesis

 A student writing a thesis should consult frequently with the director of the thesis committee.
 The director should offer timely and constructive written and oral commentary as the thesis proceeds, chapter by chapter or section by section.
 When the thesis director approves a draft of the entire thesis, it should be presented to the second reader.

 When the thesis has been approved by a thesis director and second reader, the student must complete the Final Requirements Confirmation form.
 Theses may be approved either as Standard or With Distinction.

 Upon completion and approval of the thesis, the student must submit the following documents to the LAS Graduate Student Services office by the last day of the conferral term.
 Please email all documents to LASGraduateOffice@depaul.edu.